sheerun/vimrc/README.md

   set noshowmode
   ```

-* Don't ignore case when search has capital letters
+* Don't ignore case when search has capital letter
   (although also don't ignore case by default).

   ```vim